Rated “best outdoor camp in the country” by Outside Magazine

 At the boys camp, Big Spring, you will live in a wooden frame platform tent, yurt or cabin.
 At the girls camp, High Trails, you will live in a cabin.
 The staff to camper ratio in the living areas is no more than 1:5 and usually lower than 1:4.
 Every counselor will have at least one co-counselor in the living unit and most units will have an assistant counselor as well.

-- To be a role model, mentor, teacher, friend
+- To be a role model, mentor, teacher and friend

 - To live and work in a spectacular location